-The word ‘Sunny’ (Adjective) describes something bright, cheerful, or filled with sunlight.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Sunny’ correctly in sentences.
+The word ‘Sunny’ (adjective) describes something bright and cheerful—either because it has sunlight (like a sunny day) or because it suggests a warm, optimistic mood.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘sunny’ correctly in sentences.

 Sunny Explained in Depth